 It was a practice for the Quad Cities riot squadron.
 Two of the senior organizers were trying to behave like a disobedient riot and had evidently forgot to invite anyone else.
 The line parted and about 10 of us crossed to the “bad side”.
 Knowing that this could get ugly, but was going to be an experience, I made sure the two senior organizers were throwing stuff too.
 Surely the riot squadron wouldn’t injure one of their senior commanders?

 We started grabbing tennis balls, garbage cans, barriers, anything at hand became a resource to throw at the line.
 It was fun!
 And they were trained!
 My old trick in snowball fights is to underhand one high up into the air and then nail somebody in the face as they watch the first fly up — not this group.
 The line, following commands, made steady, even marches down one side of the floor to corner us.
 We improvised blockages of various forms to disrupt the line.
 Eventually, one of the senior organizers formed a ring circle with us.
 About 8 of us sat down in a circle with our backs to each other and locked our arms and legs.
-The approaching line halted — some murmuring discussions — then heard the tinkling aluminum tear gas cans as they fell in the middle of us and the area around us.
+The approaching line of police halted — some murmuring discussions — then I heard the tinkling of aluminum tear gas cans as they fell in the middle of our ring and the area around us.
 Not expecting this, I looked up at the senior organizer, he looked back and said, “we only had so many fakes, one of those is likely real!!!!”
 Instantaneous disbursement.